Sage-Bionetworks/portalsDocs/articles/using_synapse_as_an_oauth_server.md

 }
 </style>

+External web applications can now log in to Synapse and access users' identity and resources, with their consent and with a select, limited scope.
+This is accomplished using a secure and industry-standard protocol called [OpenID Connect (OIDC)](https://openid.net/specs/openid-connect-core-1_0.html), which is an extension of OAuth 2.0.

 # Registering and linking an OAuth 2.0 Client
-The [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) protocol, which is an extension of OAuth 2.0, has been implemented in Synapse.
-The Synapse Open ID Connect endpoints are given by the Open ID Configuration (aka the "discovery document"): [https://repo-prod.prod.sagebase.org/auth/v1/.well-known/openid-configuration](https://repo-prod.prod.sagebase.org/auth/v1/.well-known/openid-configuration).
+The details of the Synapse Open ID Connect implementation are published on the web in a standard Open ID Configuration document (aka the "discovery document"): [https://repo-prod.prod.sagebase.org/auth/v1/.well-known/openid-configuration](https://repo-prod.prod.sagebase.org/auth/v1/.well-known/openid-configuration).
+The documenty includes the web endpoints for registration, authorization, and token generation, as well as the scope of resources that can be requested, and the formats in which Synapse will return information.

 ## Create an OAuth 2.0 Client
-You can create a client as shown below.
-The API reference documents are [here](https://docs.synapse.org/rest/#org.sagebionetworks.auth.OpenIDConnectController), and the following instructions show how to invoke them from Python:
+An external application can be registered with Synapse as a "cient" application by following the steps below.
+The API reference documents for what follows are [here](https://docs.synapse.org/rest/#org.sagebionetworks.auth.OpenIDConnectController), and the following instructions show how to invoke them from Python:

 ##### Python